dvassallo/s3-benchmark/README.md

 ### Analysis

-Here's the performance of all instatnces with 32 MB objects (the legend is truncated, but all instances are plotted):
+Here's the performance of all instances with 32 MB objects (the legend is truncated, but all instances are plotted):

 ![S3 Throughput from All Instance Types](/screenshots/ec2_s3_perf_all_instances.png?raw=true)